INSaFLU/insaflu_docs/docs/bioinformatics_pipeline.rst

 *Description*

 This step **maps reads and/or contigs against representative genome sequences of the selected viral TAXIDs** collected in the previous step.
-Reads are also mapped against any contigs that successfully map against reference sequences.
+The reference sequences are collected from available databses (see below).
+If a given representative TAXID/sequence is present in more than one database, priority is given to NCBI refseq viral genomes and Virosaurus.

-Of note, TAXIDs that were not automatically selected for this confirmatory remapping step (but that were present in the intermediate reads and/or contigs classification reports) can still user-selected for mapping at any time.
+On note, reads are also mapped against any contigs that successfully map against reference sequences.
+TAXIDs that were not automatically selected for this confirmatory remapping step (but that were present in the intermediate reads and/or contigs classification reports) can still user-selected for mapping at any time.

 .. note::